 Traci lives in Davidson County with her puppy Skittles and enjoys cooking, traveling, music and photography.
 She has one son who resides in Bowling Green, KY.

 Deanna is a 1985 graduate of the University of Tennessee at Knoxville, where she earned her Bachelor of Science degree in Business Administration with a major in Accounting.
 She entered the property management field upon graduating from UT and has been engaged in the profession since.
 Prior to joining Freeman Webb in 2014, Deanna worked for 25 years with First Management Services, where she served as a Regional Manager and Vice President.
-Prior to her promotion to Regional Manager, Deanna served as the site manager of a community which, under her leadership, won the company's Multifamily Property of the Year Award four times a feat no other property team achieved.
 She has extensive experience in property renovation.
 Her portfolio includes apartment communities, condominium homeowner associations, and retail centers.

 Deanna earned the Registered Apartment Manager (RAM) designation from the National Association of Home Builders in 1991, and she obtained her Certified Property Manager (CPM) designation from the Institute of Real Estate Management (IREM) in 1998.
 She is past president of the Apartment Association of Greater Knoxville and now serves as a lifetime board member.
 She is also past president of the East Tennessee Chapter of IREM and past president of the Tennessee Apartment Association.
 IREM recognized Deanna in 1999 by naming her the East Tennessee chapter's Committee Chairperson of the Year.
 In 2002, she received the chapter's CPM of the Year award.
 She holds a Tennessee Broker's license and a South Carolina Property Manager's license.